airbr/personalSite/source/_posts/Progressive-Web-Apps.md

 >
 > 3. **JavaScript is undoubtedly at the core of this paradigm shift and meeting users desires for consistent, engaging design.**

-You might still be wondering Offline web...
-WHAT?
-Well what offline-first really means are web apps that only truly need to load once.
+Offline-first *really* means are web apps that only truly need to load once.
 From that point a service worker starts from the second load and the app should function gracefully even if you are offline or network connection is spotty.
 You should not get network unavailable/i.e. the "downasaur" even if you have no internet connection.

 ![](https://qph.ec.quoracdn.net/main-qimg-2726194a5aea31c692cc6ccb06457469)
 **This dinosaur could be becoming extinct if service workers become as standard as they could be...**